 Another reason why leadership is so crucial is that it’s one of the main reasons employees quit and find a job somewhere else.
-In fact, as much as 79% of employees have quit because of a lack of appreciation for the work they do.
+As much as 79% of employees have quit because of a lack of appreciation for the work they do.
 And this doesn’t even mean that weren’t paid enough for their contributions.

 In most cases, it was due to a lack of employee empowerment and simply noticing all of the efforts they have put in on a particular project.